elisemkh/Hopper_Quant_Exercise_EH/README.md

 ### RF Classifier.ipynd

-#### Establishing a Baseline Accuracy:
+#### Establishing a Baseline F1 score and Accuracy:
-I established a baseline accuracy by randomly picking labels from the train labels for the test labels.
+I established a baseline F1 score and accuracy by randomly picking labels from the train labels for the test labels.
 I did this because there is some class imbalance- the most common recommendation is "Wait", so I didn't want to randomly assign all three labels equally.
-The accuracy was 61.9%.
+The F1 score was 61.5% and the accuracy was 61.9%.

 #### Training and Testing the model:
 I trained the random forest model with 1000 trees first on the entire train features set.
-The accuracy for the test set was 94.8%.
+The F1 score and accuracy for the test set were 94.6% and 94.8% respectively.
 This is nearly a 33 point improvement over the baseline accuracy.
 I plotted a confusion matrix and explored the 15 most important features for the prediction.
 I also measured the accuracy of the test set if I combined the labels "Wait or Buy" and "Buy" into one label - "Buy".
-When I did this, my accuracy was improved to 96.3%.
+When I did this, my accuracy was improved to 96.3% and my F1 score dropped to 91.4%.

 #### Training and Testing the model with the PCA data:
 I trained and tested the model with 4 different PCA data sets- 52, 34, 29, and 25 components.
 These numbers of components represent all the features (52), and then retaining 99%, 95%, and 90% of the explained variance respectively.
-The accuracy went down significantly when I used any of the PCA data.
+The F1 scores and accuracies went down significantly when I used any of the PCA data.
 This happens when the collinearity of the data helps the model.
 More explained variance of a model doesn't necessarily mean that there is more variance between the features with different labels.